-Energy Recovery’s PX G1300 (PX G) energy recovery device is designed to enhance the safety, operability, reliability and environmental sustainability of commercial and industrial carbon dioxide (CO2) refrigeration systems.
+Energy Recovery’s PX G1300 (PX G) energy recovery device is designed to enhance the operability, reliability, and environmental sustainability of commercial and industrial carbon dioxide (CO2) refrigeration systems.

-Compared to ejector technology, the PX G’s relative performance improves as temperatures rise.
-This improvement occurs because as temperatures rise, the pressure differentials needed to create the refrigeration cycle also increase.
-While ejector technology typically manages less than 200 PSI / 14 bar of pressure differential boost, providing a limited efficiency improvement, the PX G is able to manage full differential boost as required by the system, and therefore continues to perform as temperatures rise.
+The PX G is expected to outperform alternate energy recovery technologies such as ejector technology, especially as temperatures rise.
+This is because the pressure differentials needed to create the refrigeration cycle increase at higher temperatures.
+While ejector technology typically manages less than 200 PSI/14 bar of pressure differential boost, and therefore provides a limited efficiency improvement, the PX G is able to manage full differential boost as required by the system, and therefore continues to save energy as temperatures rise.

 Global Regulation is Driving Adoption of CO2 Systems

 Hydrofluorocarbon (HFC) refrigerants are greenhouse gases that have been used in commercial and industrial refrigeration systems for years.
 Unfortunately, HFCs pose a significant threat to our climate, contributing thousands times more to global warming than CO2.
 The Kigali Amendment, an amendment to the Montreal Protocol, targets an 80% reduction in HFC use by 2047 and is driving the global cold chain to transition to refrigerants with lower environmental impact.
-The European Union, the U.S. Environmental Protect Agency, and some U.S. states have followed suit with similar initiatives, some of which propose more aggressive transition time tables than the Kigali Amendment.
-The U.S. EPA, the United States’ environmental protection regulatory body, for example, proposed rules in May 2021 to decrease the production and import of HFCs in the United States by 85% over the next 15 years starting in 2022.
+The European Union, the U.S. Environmental Protection Agency (EPA), and some U.S. states have followed suit with similar initiatives, some of which propose more aggressive transition time tables than the Kigali Amendment.
+The U.S. EPA, for example, proposed rules in May 2021 to decrease the production and import of HFCs in the United States by 85% over the next 15 years starting in 2022.

 With the significant energy savings enabled by Energy Recovery’s PX G, CO2 refrigeration has real potential to break through the barrier of the CO2 equator, a geographical limit for the cost-effectiveness of CO2 refrigeration systems, and replace the high global warming potential – known as high GWP – refrigerants used by 95% of supermarkets in that zone.